Sintrastes/sintrastes.github.io/src/posts/2021-07-19-sum_types_are_not_a_silver_bullet.markdown

 ```

 While this is still a bit verbose, and for more complicated commands with multiple arguments, we may
- again want to consider use of a specailized parsing DSL for parsing command arguments, we have accomplished
+ again want to consider use of a specialized parsing DSL for parsing command arguments, we have accomplished
- our stated goal: The implementation of `ReplCommands` is cleanly seperated from the logic of running our REPL.
+ our stated goal: The implementation of `ReplCommands` is cleanly separated from the logic of running our REPL.

 Some final notes
 ----------------